itismichael/that_template_repo/CONTRIBUTING.md

 - Ensure your changes pass all tests (`task test`).
 - Add new tests for new features or bug fixes.
 - Update documentation if necessary.
 - Commit your changes with a clear and descriptive commit message.
+For detailed instructions on the commit process, including how to work with pre-commit hooks and Commitizen, please see the [Releasing and Versioning Guide](./docs/guides/releasing_and_versioning.md).

 ## Submitting a Pull Request